mattermost/docs/source/integrate/zoom-interoperability.rst

 Run the ``/zoom settings`` slash command to set your preference for using your Zoom personal meeting ID as a meeting host.
 You can choose to always use your personal meeting ID, always use a new unique meeting id, or set Mattermost to prompt you for your preference each time you start a call.

+Subscribe a Mattermost channel to a recurring Zoom meeting with ``/zoom subscribe [meeting ID]``.
 Cloud recordings and transcripts must be enabled in your paid Zoom account in order to receive them in Mattermost.
-Once enabled, you'll receive a notification in Mattermost when the recording and transcript are available.
+Once enabled, you'll receive a notification in Mattermost when the recording and transcript are available for recorded meetings.

 Get help
 --------